abhishek98-force/Typescript-Starter/README.md

 # TypeScript Node.js Project Starter

-This project provides a simple script to set up a TypeScript project with Node.js.
+This is a simple cli app to set up a TypeScript project with Node.js.
 It initializes a basic project structure, configures TypeScript, installs necessary dependencies, and sets up Nodemon for development.

 ## Usage